atlassian/fluent-plugin-kinesis-aggregation/README.md

 However, there are drawbacks:

+- if you're using this as an aggregator, you will need to tune the buffer size on your sources fairly low such that it is less that the low buffer_chunk_limit on the aggregator
 - you have to use a KCL library to ingest
 - you can't use a calculated partition key (based on the record);
   essentially, you need to use a random partition key